 Create an empty GitHub repo called “sumofnumbers” and clone it to your local computer.
-Don’t forget to check the box so that a README file is created.

 Create an IntelliJ “Static Web” project called “sumofnumbers” within your local sumofnumbers repo directory.
-If IntelliJ asks if you want to add a .gitignore file, you can say yes.

 Create two files: index.html and sumofnumbers.js.
 The index.html should load the Underscore package (available at

 <script src="//cdnjs.cloudflare.com/ajax/libs/underscore.js/1.8.3/underscore-min.js"></script>) followed by sumofnumbers.js.
 Note that the order of loading is important!